Pope to lawmakers: Climate change requires quick consensus

 “This demanding change of direction will require great wisdom, foresight and concern for the common good: in a word, the fundamental virtues of good politics,” Francis said.

-Francis said in a recent interview that he intended to participate in the U.N.’s upcoming COP26 conference, but the Vatican announced Friday that he would not attend and the Vatican delegation would be led by the secretary of state, Cardinal Pietro Parolin.
+Francis said earlier he intended to participate in the U.N.’s upcoming COP26 conference, but the Vatican announced Friday that he would not attend and the Vatican delegation would be led by the secretary of state, Cardinal Pietro Parolin.

-The pope expressed hope Saturday that the lawmakers’ efforts in view of the climate conference and beyond “will be illuminated by the two important principles of responsibility and solidarity.”
+The pope expressed hope Saturday that the lawmakers’ efforts at the climate conference and beyond “will be illuminated by the two important principles of responsibility and solidarity.”

 “We owe this to the young, to future generations,” he said.